mrenzodiaz/superloop-exam/README.md

 ## Cloning and Running the Application in local

-1. Clone the project into your local machine
+1. Clone the project into your local machine, run `git clone https://github.com/mrenzodiaz/superloop-exam.git`

 2. Create `.env` file into the root directory of the app